egarrisxn/pushin-mongo-movies/README.md

   pnpm start
   ```

-- To lint the project:
+- To lint the project with ESLint:

   ```bash
   pnpm lint